SharpNesla/CompanyWorkTimeRecordProgram/README.md

 # ⏱️🧑‍💼 Program for solving the problem of calculating working hours and wages of employees of the enterprise

-FSBEI BSU.
 The result of the implementation of cicoa laboratory work on the subject of "Software Engineering".

 ## Basis for development